 Everything under the sun

 From the elegant and cosmopolitan capital city of Victoria (guess who it is named after) to the sheltered hospitality of Courtenay-Comox, a voyage up Vancouver Island’s east coast offers a variety of natural splendour, open waters, intricate passage ways and plenty of amenities for the hungry and thirsty boater.
 We call this the Sunrise Coast.
 Watch the sun rise across the Salish Sea from behind the Coast Mountain ranges.
 The climate is sunny and warm and the beaches are comfortably swimmable in the summer.
 This region is amenable to short trips from Vancouver, Victoria, Nanaimo and Comox.
-Include the Gulf Islands, Sunshine Coast and Vancouver/Howe Sound in a two-week voyage of discovery.
-Go like Gulliver.
+If fishing is your passion, we recommend you berth at the very comfortable Oak Bay Marina or Pedder Bay RV Resort and Marina, creators of happy fishing stories for 40 years.

 Get wilder as you go like Gulliver